 The Orchestronics Electronic Orchestra is a collection of synthesizers and recorded samples of acoustic instruments.
 The strings are real, the woodwinds are real, all the standard orchestral components are acoustic samples, electronically engineered to be played from a keyboard.
 Synthesizers add new instruments to the ensemble with electronically produced sounds.

-Dreamcycles (7:50) The sleepy intro droops into a slightly dissonant chord, which signals the beginning of the dreams.
+Dreamcycles (7:50) for orchestra and electronics.
+The sleepy intro droops into a slightly dissonant chord, which signals the beginning of the dreams.
 If you've ever noticed someone twitching as they sleep, you'll understand what comes next.
 Just as sleep has its cycles, dreams stretch and compress, morph and change.
 A synthesizer adds a touch of surrealism that reminds us "it's only a dream."
 As an integrated player in the orchestra, the synth adds color and timbre, shining through on its own only occasionally.
 Various scenarios play out, until the cycle ends with that familiar dry-sounding mechanical alarm clock.

-Watching the Clock (7:59) If you're familiar with the phrase "hurry up and wait," you'll understand the many moods of Watching the Clock.
+Watching the Clock (7:59) for orchestra and electronics.
+If you're familiar with the phrase "hurry up and wait," you'll understand the many moods of Watching the Clock.
 Though time remains constant, our perceptions of it change in speed.
 A brief calm intro is quickly contrasted by a hurried "ticking" bed, with a slowly moving theme superimposed over it.
 Interrupted by brief moments of building frustration, as if the hands of the clock are moving to slowly, the paced rhythms continue.
 A slow interlude interlude could be a sign of surrender to nature's time superiority, or it could simply be the lunch break in a busy work day when "it's okay" if time seems to pass more slowly.
 The relentless pace resumes and builds, until a final ritardando ends this busy day.

 "Electronic" Symphony #1 in D-minor An all-electronic orchestra tackles this grand old form of classical music.
 This unlikely collection of sounds finds a common voice as an ensemble The new instruments introduce sounds, styles and techniques to the the classic symphony.